camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

     <td><code>defaultNumberOfRetries</code></td>
     <td>Integer</td>
     <td>
-        Controls how many retries should be accomplished for a failed job.
+        Specifies how many times a job will be executed before an incident is raised.
 Default value: <code>3</code>
     </td>
   </tr>